 Baffled by binding?
 Biased towards bias?
 Never fear, you’re not alone.
 To help, here’s a special post on understanding, making, and using binding tape to finish edges in sewing projects.
-Rather than squeeze extra information in our DIY posts for anyone not familiar with binding, I decided to create a special standalone post that I can link to instead.
+Rather than repeat general binding information in our sewing project posts, this is a special all-in-one reference post for anyone not familiar with binding.
 We’ll look at bias binding, straight edge binding, fabrics, making binding, and more.
-Handy information for dog DIYs (of course), but also sewing projects in general.
-If binding is a new technique for you, pet projects are great for practising or trying new techniques.
-They won’t care if you make a few mistakes or things look a less than perfect!
+As an added bonus, if making or sewing binding is a new technique for you, pet crafts are great for practising or trying new techniques.
+They won’t care if you make a few mistakes or things look a less than perfect.

 What is Binding?

 The sewing term binding refers to finishing the edge of a sewing project with a cover material.
 Binding materials are commonly referred to a bindings or binding tapes.
 Binding tapes are often referred to a bias tapes or bias binding, but not all bindings are actually made from fabric cut on the bias (diagonal to the grain).
 We’ll talk more about how orientation can affect the look and/or performance of the binding later in the post.
 Binding materials can be bought ready-made, but they’re fairly easy to make.
 DIY takes a little extra patience and time, but is a great way to customise the fabric, style, and/or size of the binding.
 Plus making your own binding tapes can be very cost efficient.

 Different Types of Binding Tapes